Have the freshest free hiking tips sent to you each month!

 As the crow flies, your lovely hiking objective seems so easy, so attainable.

-Yet after wiping the sweat from your brow and taking off your pack, you're reminded of just how hard you've been working your muscles on the trail.
+Yet after wiping the sweat from your brow and taking off your pack, you're reminded of just how hard you've been working your muscles to get there.

 As you straighten up and acknowledge your sore back, what are your options for back muscle soreness?